Netcracker/KubeMarine/documentation/Maintenance.md

 ## Etcd Member Reunion

-The `reunion` procedure allows to remove and add once again the particular etcd member.
-It's  useful when only one etcd member failed and the other `control-plane` services are up and running on that node.
-Also, it's quite important the `etcdctl member list` command returns correct result with all members of the cluster, otherwise reunion procedure won't work.
+The `reunion` procedure allows to remove and add a particular etcd member again.
+It is useful when only when one etcd member failed and the other `control-plane` services are up and running on that node.
+Also, it's quite important that the `etcdctl member list` command returns correct result with all members of the cluster, otherwise reunion procedure won't work.
 The **procedure.yaml** looks the following:

 ```yaml
 corrupted_node: "control-plane-1"
 healthy_node: "control-plane-2"
 ```

-**Warning**: Do not run the procedure if more than one etcd member has an issues or other issues could affect removal and addition member
+**Warning**: Do not run the procedure, if more than one etcd member has issues or other issues could affect the removal and addition of the member.

-The `corrupted_node` is a k8s node where etcd member must be removed and added.
-The `healthy_node` is one of the k8s nodes where etcd is up and running properly.
+The `corrupted_node` is a k8s node, where etcd member must be removed and added.
+The `healthy_node` is one of the k8s nodes, where etcd is up and running properly.

 The `reunion` procedure executes only one task: